toggl/komposable-architecture/PUBLISHING.md

 Finally upload your key to the keyserver:

 ```
-gpg --keyserver keys.openpgp.org --send-keys <YOUR KEY ID>
+gpg --keyserver keys.openpgp.org --send-keys <KEY ID>
 ```

 ### Local Properties

-Open your `$HOME/.gradle/gradle.properties` file at and fill in the values:
+Open your local gradle properties file either in your project or at `$HOME/.gradle/gradle.properties` and fill in the values:

 ```
 signing.keyId=<KEY ID>
 signing.password=<PASSWORD YOU CHOSE>
 signing.secretKeyRingFile=<FULL PATH TO YOUR GPG FILE>
-mavenCentralRepositoryUsername=<SONATYPE USERNAME>
+ossrhUsername=<SONATYPE USERNAME>
-mavenCentralRepositoryUsername=<PASSWORD FROM VALENTINE>
+ossrhPassword=<SONATYPE PASSWORD>
+sonatypeStagingProfileId=<SONATYPE PROFILE ID>
 ```

+To get your <SONATYPE PROFILE ID> go to https://oss.sonatype.org/ and log in.
+In the menu on the left, select Staging profiles, select your profile, and then look for the ID in the URL.

 ### Publish